LIPS-scheme/lips/README.md

 * Full lisp macros and backquote,
 * Functions in lips are normal JavaScript functions,
 * You can invoke native JavaScript functions and methods from Lips,
+* Promises are treated as values they resolve to (so async code look like sync - like auto `async/await`),
 * Library agnostic - you can use it with any library,
 * Easy extension using JavaScript using Macros or functions,
 * RegExp-es are first class objects,
-* Promises are treated as values they resolve to (so async code look like sync),
 * BigInt support, if your browser don't support them, you will need to use [bn.js](https://github.com/indutny/bn.js/),
 * Optional dynamic scope.